webdna/cartbundle/README.md

 * `Bundle ID Handle (bundleIdHandle)` - This is the handle used in the item options array in the cart to group bundle items together `Default: bundleId`
 * `Bundle ID Salt (bundleIdSalt)` - Salt used to encrypt the bundle ID for slight obscurity `Default: appId`
-* `Bundle SKU Handle (bundleSkyHandle)` - The field handle to use for the bundle SKU.
+* `Bundle SKU Handle (bundleSkuHandle)` - The field handle to use for the bundle SKU.
 If left blank Bundle item SKUs will be combined `Default: e.g. ITEM1SKU-ITEM2SKU-ITEM3SKU`

 ### Twig Filters